cs-fullstack-master/javascript-review-201810/README.md

     “rgb(0,255,0)   verde”;

 ## Create a user feedback form using prompt
-Normally you would have a form but for this challenge, just use prompts to collect the 3 pieces of required information.
+You can use an HTML form or console prompts to collect the 3 pieces of required information.
 Name, issue, and steps to reproduce the error.

 - Prompt for the User's name